Posts Tagged ‘Website Optimizing’

 • Guarantee: 30 Day or Money-Back.
 Can you give your visitors a guarantee with your offer?

 So there you have it.
 Short and sweet.
 If you’ve read this far I’m hoping it was valuable.
 If you have any additional ways to improve landings or anything worthy I can add to this post, let me know by leaving a comment.
+Also checkout my latest product, Weav to help supercharge your ecommerce marketing.

 As always, be sure to Subscribe to my RSS Feed or Follow @jrfarr on Twitter and I’ll catch you on the flip side.